Props3D/se14r-blaster/README.md

 ## se14r-blaster V0.4 - Prerelease
 Code for the Star Wars SE-14r blaster from Props 3D

-Note that prerelease models have been tested and work, but do not come with instructions or garuntee that everything fits together properly.
+Note that prerelease models have been tested and work, but do not come with instructions or guarantee that everything fits together properly.
 If you want have feedback please post on our discord(https://discord.gg/NSfZcCfJU6) on the #project-starwars-se14r channel

 ## Props 3D
 * Join the Props3D Discord: https://discord.gg/NSfZcCfJU6